North America

 Catedral de Mérida located on The Main Square

-In the eastern part of the main square, in the area of an old Mayan temple, the Merida Cathedral is located, which was built in 15th century and is considered the largest church in Yucatan.
-Despite the simple entrance gate, the interior of this building is very rich in decorations and the effects of the Mayan and colonial histories of the city can be seen in them.
+In the eastern part of the main square, in the area of an old Mayan temple, the Merida Cathedral is located, which was built in the 15th century and is considered the largest church in Yucatan.
+Despite the simple entrance gate, the interior of this building is very rich in decorations, and the effects of the Mayan and colonial histories of the city can be seen in them.
 This is an important part of the local culture and definitely worth a visit here.